 I had the most horrendous acne infection for most of my teenage years.
 Out of embarrassment I covered it anyway I could, with tons of makeup.
 Not a smart idea, I learned much later!

-Acne is an infection of the hair follicles caused by the excess production of sebum.
+Acne is an infection of the hair follicles caused by the excess production of sebum and bacteria.
 Common acne in young teenagers start with an increase in hormone production.
 An increase in hormone production sparks the extra production of sebum, the oil that our skin produces naturally to protect our skin.
 Around the ages of 10-13 puberty kicks in and acne appears, all at the same time.
 Excess sebum production clogs the opening of the hair follicles where bacteria grows, inflaming the follicle and producing what is commonly known as pimple or zit.
 There are many types of acne reactions, but black heads, white heads and pimples are the most common.

 Why many suffer from acne is still unknown, but there are many things that can aggravate the condition.
 Stress, a poor diet rich in fat and sugars.
 Makeup, and poor hygiene can contribute to an outburst, but are not the cause of acne.
 One thing is clear, hygiene is an important step in treating and regulating this condition.